 Price of Eating Out in Hong Kong

 Hong Kong is not only a fantastic place to eat out but you don't need to spend much to eat well.
-There are Cantonese restaurants on every street corner and the classic combo of rice and char siu can go for as little as HK$30 (US$4), although HK$60 (US$8) is a more likely price.
-Dim Sum, Chinese BBQ, and other local favorites are similarly cheap.
-Costs jump if you want to eat British or international food, with a decent burger place charging HK$100 (US$13) and a dinner at Gordon Ramsey's Bread Street Kitchen HK$200 (US$25)
+There are Cantonese restaurants on every street corner and the classic combo of rice and char siu can go for as little as HK$30 (US$4), although HK$60 (US$8) is a price you'll see more often.

 Price of Going Out in Hong Kong